ahjd-sigma/AhjdHolos/README.md

 - **Builder pattern:** Easy, modern developer API

 ### Color Presets
-For convenience, you can use these ARGB color presets (see `HoloColors.java`):
+For convenience, you can use these ARGB color presets or add your own (see `HoloColors.java`):
 ```java
 public static final Color BLACK      = Color.fromARGB(255, 0, 0, 0);
 public static final Color WHITE      = Color.fromARGB(255, 255, 255, 255);